How to Prepare for a Job Interview: Complete Guide

 Before the interview, prepare a list of questions to ask about the company, the position, the corporate culture and even your salary expectations.
 Avoid questions that are too generic – recruiters can identify these from a mile away!
 Ask real questions that flow from your conversation.
 Listen carefully to the answers and ask follow-up questions based on what you hear to show genuine interest. <H2> Non-verbal communication

 Dealing with a recruiter can be stressful.
 You need to be confident and have a positive attitude.
 In this regard, your clothing, gestures and non-verbal communication are important.
 Your personality can be decisive for your future.
 Keep in mind that enthusiasm, passion and tone of voice are all elements that transmit positive energy.
 With a firm handshake, a sincere smile and a candid look, you will stand out from the very first seconds.

-After the interview, you cross your fingers hoping for a call back.
+During the interview, you watch for signs that the interview has gone well, and afterwards, you cross your fingers hoping for a call back.
 Keep in mind that you can add a bonus point to your application by sending a follow-up email to your recruiter.
 Write a thank you message within 24 hours.
 Use this opportunity to discuss a part of your meeting that you particularly enjoyed.
 Whether a championed corporate value or an attractive goal, find the detail that will impress your audience.

 You are now equipped to make your mark when you are called for a job interview.
 Apply these tips no matter what industry or position you have applied for and you will have a good chance of moving to the next step in the candidate selection process.